Challenge level: 4 out of 5

 At last, our day of undulations comes to an end at our hotel in Sancti Spiritus, another beautiful town with colourful colonial architecture.
 Now it’s time to tuck into dinner and kick back for a restful night, ahead of our final day’s cycle.

-Rise and shine to our last day in the saddle and you’ll be pleased to know it’s a little easier than our past couple of rides.
+Rise and shine to our last day in the saddle, and it’s a little easier than our past couple of rides.
 We leave Sancti Spiritus after breakfast and share the road with a bit of heavy traffic on the outskirts of the town.

-This morning is free for you to spend as you please relaxing at the hotel or exploring Havana.
-Breakfast is included, but lunch isn’t, so please make your own arrangements – a brilliant opportunity to take your pick of the city’s many exquisite eating establishments.
+This morning is free for you to spend as you please, relaxing at the hotel or exploring Havana.
+Breakfast is included, but lunch isn’t, so please make your arrangements and take your pick of the city’s many exquisite eating establishments.

 You may want to visit the famous Museum of the Revolution (entrance not included) or take a stroll down the Malecon, the city’s broad sea wall, to make the most of the incredible views across the Caribbean Sea.

-We meet back up for a midday check-out of the hotel and transfer to the airport for our flight back to the UK.
-Touching down in London in the late evening, we part ways and you make your own way home, ready to book your next Dream Challenge.
+We meet back up at midday to check out of the hotel and transfer to the airport for our flight back to the UK.
+Touching down in London in the late evening, we part ways, and you make your way home, ready to book your next Dream Challenge.